tcltk/tcllib/modules/snit/README.txt

 * Fixed SourceForge Tcllib Bug 1161779; it's no longer an error if the destructor is defined before the constructor.

+* Fixed SourceForge Tcllib Bug 1106375; the hull widget is now destroyed properly if there's an error in the constructor of a widget or widgetadaptor.

 Changes in V0.97
 --------------------------------------------------------------------